-The members of the Committee are myself as Chairman, Clare Brady, Sally Macdonald, Matthew Sutherland and Michael Warren.
-In line with the recommendation of the 2018 UK Corporate Governance Code, Kate Bolsover, as Chairman of the Board, is not a member of the Committee, but is invited to attend the Committee meetings as a guest.
+The members of the Committee are myself as Chairman, Sally Macdonald, Matthew Sutherland, Lucy Costa Duarte and Michael Warren.
+In line with the recommendation of the 2018 UK Corporate Governance Code, Clare Brady, as Chairman of the Board, is not a member of the Committee, but is invited to attend the Committee meetings as a guest.
 All Committee members are independent non-executive Directors and collectively have sufficient recent and relevant financial experience to discharge their responsibilities fully.

-Role and Responsibilities
+Role and Responsibilities of the Committee

-The Committee's authority and duties are clearly defined in its terms of reference which are available on the Company's pages of the Manager's website at www.fidelity.co.uk/asianvalues.
+The Committee's authority and duties are defined in its terms of reference which are available on the Company's pages of the Manager's website at www.fidelity.co.uk/asianvalues.